mse-org/mseide-msegui/readme.md

 3. Extract them to a directory of your choice.
 For example "/home/myself/mseide-msegui".
 4. Download and unzip mseide binary according your OS from here: https://github.com/mse-org/mseide-msegui/releases/
-5. Run '/direcory-of-unzipped/mseide_linxx/mseide' on Linux or FreeBSD or 'direcory-of-unzipped\mseide_winxx\mseide.exe' on Windows.
+5. Run '/directory-of-unzipped/mseide_linxx/mseide' on Linux or FreeBSD or 'directory-of-unzipped\mseide_winxx\mseide.exe' on Windows.
 6. In 'Settings'-'Configure MSEide'-'${MSEDIR}' select the root directory of MSEgui source.
    For example "/home/myself/mseide-msegui"
 7. In 'Project'-'Open' select '/home/myself/mseide-msegui/apps/demo/demo.prj'.